stefangabos/world_countries/README.md

 ## How can you help?

-You can help by making the list compatible with other database systems, by providing different image formats or by suggesting other features
+You can help by making the list compatible with other database systems or by suggesting other features that could fit in this package.